gizatechxyz/airdrop-data/README.md

 This repository contains scripts to process and calculate token allocations for airdrop campaigns across multiple platforms.
 The script processes data from five different sources:

-1. **ARMA Campaign** - 15,000,000 tokens (1.5% of total supply)
+1. **ARMA Campaign** - Tier-based allocation system
-2. **Layer3 Campaign** - 2,500,000 tokens (0.25% of total supply)
+2. **Layer3 Campaign** - Fixed allocation of 180 tokens per participant
-3. **Galxe Campaign** - 2,500,000 tokens (0.25% of total supply)
+3. **Galxe Campaign** - Fixed allocation of 180 tokens per participant
-4. **Megaphone Campaign** - 2,500,000 tokens (0.25% of total supply)
+4. **Megaphone Campaign** - Fixed allocation of 180 tokens per participant
-5. **Marketing Campaign** - Variable allocation based on participation tiers
+5. **Community Campaign** - Fixed allocation of 385 tokens for specific participants
+6. **Discord Role** - Added in the merging process

 The purpose of this codebase is to transform raw participation data into fair token allocations using different distribution methodologies tailored to each campaign's objectives.

 ## Methodology

 ### ARMA Campaign
-- Uses a square root transformation on points to reduce the gap between high and low performers
+- Uses a tier-based allocation system
+- Filters out entries with less than 60 points
-- Allocates tokens proportionally based on transformed points
+- Allocates tokens based on points tiers:
-- This approach rewards higher participation while preventing excessive concentration
+  - 60-100 points: 180 tokens
+  - 100-250 points: 385 tokens
+  - 250-500 points: 1150 tokens
+  - 500-1000 points: 1715 tokens
+  - 1000-2000 points: 2850 tokens
+  - 2000-5000 points: 5700 tokens
+  - 5000-10000 points: 11430 tokens
+  - 10000-25000 points: 17000 tokens
+  - 25000-50000 points: 25000 tokens
+  - 50000-100000 points: 52500 tokens
+  - 100000+ points: 85000 tokens

 ### Layer3 Campaign
 - Implements an equal distribution model
-- All qualifying participants receive the same allocation
+- All qualifying participants receive a fixed allocation of 180 tokens
 - Focuses on rewarding participation itself rather than relative performance

 ### Galxe Campaign
-- Similar to ARMA, uses a square root transformation on points
+- Equal distribution among qualifying participants
-- Filters for participants with at least 150 points
+- Filters for participants with at least 160 points
-- Proportionally distributes tokens based on transformed points
-- Balances reward for participation while reducing extreme concentration
+- Each participant receives a fixed amount of 180 tokens
+- Removes duplicates and standardizes data format

 ### Megaphone Campaign
+- Equal distribution among qualifying participants (180 tokens each)
-- Uses a square root transformation on points
+- Processes referral points by:
+  1. Subtracting referral points from total points
+  2. Capping referral points at 100
+  3. Adding back the capped referral points to total points
-- Filters for participants with at least 200 points
+- Filters for participants with more than 205 points
-- Proportionally distributes tokens based on transformed points

-### Marketing Campaign
+### Community Campaign
-- Two-tier allocation system:
+- Only considers participants from the Feedback sprint, not the oasis gathering
+- Filters for participants who exist in the ARMA data
-  - 1,200 tokens for participants with 100+ points
+- Filters for participants with at least 100 points
-  - 2,400 tokens for participants with 300+ points
+- Allocates 385 tokens for participants with exactly 300 points

-- Only participants who exist in the ARMA data are eligible
+### Discord Role
+- Added during the merge process
+- Processed in merge_data.py and included in the final allocation

 ## Data Processing Features